saasus-platform/implementation-sample-front-react/README.md

 # implementation-sample-front-react

-This is a SaaS implementation sample using the SaaSus Platform SDK
+This is a SaaS implementation sample using the SaaSus SDK

 ## Run React Front